• Skip to primary navigation

 Instructions

 • Cut the head of cauliflower into bite sized pieces (I separate out the florets and halve or quarter them depending on their size).
-Toss in 1 tablespoon olive oil, paprika, and ½ teaspoon salt.
-Arrange on the first baking sheet along with the poblano peppers, and roast until the cauliflower pieces are tender, and the peppers are blistered and charred, about 20 minutes.
+Toss in 1 tablespoon olive oil and ½ teaspoon salt.

 • Bring a large pot of salted water to a boil over high heat.
 Break the spaghetti pasta into thirds (around 3” long) and cook according to the directions on the box.
+Drain.

 • Toss the breadcrumbs and cheese together and spread over the casserole.
-Dot with the remaining tablespoon butter.
-Lower the oven temperature to 350˚F, and bake for 25 minutes, or until bubbly.
+Dot with the remaining tablespoon of butter.

 Reader Interactions